DUAL ENROLLMENT REGISTRATION UNDERWAY FOR 2020-2021 SCHOOL YEAR!

-WCHS has over 90 students participating in the MOWR Program for the 2016-2017 school year.
+WCHS has over 140 students participating in the MOWR Program for the 2017-2018 school year.
 This is almost double the participation from the year before.
 Also, WCHS is proud to offer several MOWR classes on the high school's campus with Southern Regional Technical College and Albany State University.

 To learn more about MOWR, please read the information below and browse the documents and resources under the "Quick Links" section.
 The GADOE web page has a wealth of information and documents for students and parents to explore.
 WCHS has a MOWR handbook that addresses specifics related to policies and procedures of the high school.
 Students and parents can also find a helpful self-assessment in the handbook that checks for college readiness.

 Dual Enrollment, formerly known as Move on When Ready (MOWR) provides high school students with the opportunity to take college-level courses and earn credit toward both a high school diploma and a college degree.

 - Available for all high school grade levels without an age limit

 - Once approved, may enroll full or part-time in approved credit-bearing college courses

 - Courses may be taken before, during, or after regular school hours on the college campus, online, or at WCHS

 - No charge for tuition, mandatory fees, and required books, providing a huge cost savings for parents and students.
 Exceptions may be lab fees.